DeepRank/Deeprank-GNN/docs/tutorial.train_model.rst

 >>> model.plot_loss(name='plot_loss')

-6.2 Analysis in benchmarking conditions
+6.2 Analyse the performance in benchmarking conditions
 ^^^^^^^^^^^

 The following analysis only apply if a reference structure was provided during the graph generation step.